1. Why is Pitt Law offering this program?

 17. Is financial aid available?

 Unfortunately, financial aid for this program is not available through the University of Pittsburgh nor through federal loans.
 However many employers provide financial incentives for their employees to participate in programs such as this.
 Information regarding private educational loans can be found here.
-(If you are a University of Pittsburgh or UPMC employee, please contact your human resources office for information about your employment-based tuition benefits.
-If you are a University of Pittsburgh employee, you may pay your share of tuition on a payment plan.)
+Information for using a payment plan option for your tuition is available here.
+If you are a University of Pittsburgh or UPMC employee, please contact your human resources office for information about your employment-based tuition benefits.

 18. If I have federal student loans, will they be deferred during the time I am in the Health Care Compliance Graduate Certificate Program?